Philip Pullman Is Wrong: The Fall Wasn’t About Knowledge

 Pullman wrote a trilogy to liberate children from a god he invented.
 The real God of Genesis was never the warden in his story, he was the father waiting for his apprentices to grow up.
 Pullman armed his heroes against a strawman and called it enlightenment.

 The final irony is that Pullman thinks Christianity is about keeping humanity small, blind, and submissive, when Christianity actually says the opposite: humanity was made for glory, wisdom, rule, and maturity—but sure as the law of gravity, that can only come through union with God, the source and definition of all these glories.
 The problem in Eden was never that humans wanted too much.
 It was that we reached for the right thing in the wrong way.
 We wanted to be “like God,” and in one sense that was exactly our destiny.
-But instead of receiving that life from God, we tried to seize it from Him.
+But instead of receiving that life from God, we tried to seize it.

 Christ shows us the paradox that the way up was always the way down.
 The serpent said “exalt yourself, seize, take, define reality on your own terms!”
 Christ says “trust, receive, obey, and become truly human.”
 Adam reaches upward in rebellion and falls into death; Christ descends in humility and is exalted in glory.
 Adam takes the forbidden path to become godlike and loses life; Christ walks the obedient path even into death, and opens the way for humanity to finally share the life of God.

 Christ is the revelation that makes sense of all of it.
 In Him we see that God is not threatened by human greatness; He is its source.
 In Him we see that wisdom is not stolen but received, not constructed by the isolated self but found in communion with the One in whom all the treasures of wisdom and knowledge are hidden.
-And in Him we see that salvation is not God dragging us back into childish dependence, but God bringing us at last into true maturity—restoring in grace what Adam tried to seize in pride.
+And in Him we see that salvation is not God dragging us back into childish dependence, but God bringing us at last into true maturity—restoring in grace what Adam reached for in pride.

 So no, God is not against consciousness.
 He is against counterfeit godhood.
 And Christ does not come to shut down the mind but to heal it; not to abolish human freedom but to rescue it from self-destruction; not to prevent our ascent but to lead us through death into the kind of life we were actually made for.
 The serpent offered humanity a shortcut to glory.
 Christ offers the real thing.